blockprotocol/blockprotocol/site/README.md

 Avatars are uploaded to the `avatars/(user.id)` folder within the bucket root.
 When running in development environments, avatars go to the `dev/avatars/(user.id)` folder of the bucket.

-### Serving Blocks
+### Building Block Hub blocks

-Before serving any blocks, they need to be prepared (i.e. built in most cases).
+Before serving any blocks via the Block Hub, they need to be prepared (i.e. built in most cases).
 Blocks can be registered in the repo's `/hub` with a build-config.
 The build-script `yarn exe site/scripts/prepare-blocks.ts` prepares blocks.